AlacrisIO/meta/README.md

 Files for the management of the legicash organization.

+The content of this repository is public domain where applicable, and otherwise published under the MIT license ("Expat license" in Debian lingo).

 ## Repository organization

 * [plan.md](plan.md) a high-level view of a plan for the project